 Sec.
 7. Vacancies.

-Vacancies in the commission or mayor shall be filled by special election for the remainder of the unexpired term, as provided by ordinance.
+A vacancy occurring in the Commission, including the office of mayor, shall be filled by a person having the qualifications of an elective official of the city and selected in the following manner: If a single vacancy occurs and the Commission member’s seat which is vacated has less than one year remaining, then the Commission may appoint a successor to serve the remainder of the term.
+If the position that is vacated has more than one year remaining, then the Commission shall appoint a successor to serve until the next regular city election at which time the position will be placed on the ballot for the unexpired term.
+If two or more vacancies occur at one time, a special election shall be called by the remaining members of the Commission in accordance with the Election Code to fill the vacancies for the unexpired terms.

 If Proposition 13 is approved by the voters on November 8, 2022, Section 7 of Article VI of the Slaton City Charter shall thereafter read as follows:

 A vacancy occurring in the Commission, including the office of mayor, shall be filled by a person having the qualifications of an elective official of the city and selected in the following manner: If a single vacancy occurs and the Commission member’s seat which is vacated has less than one year remaining, then the Commission may appoint a successor to serve the remainder of the term.
 If the position that is vacated has more than one year remaining, then the Commission shall appoint a successor to serve until the next regular city election at which time the position will be placed on the ballot for the unexpired term.
 If two or more vacancies occur at one time, a special election shall be called by the remaining members of the Commission in accordance with the Election Code to fill the vacancies for the unexpired terms.